datanav/docs/databrowser-auth.rst

   user's webbrowser to some external webpage that does the authentication and redirects back to the databrowser.

-If the external system managed to authenticate the user the call would end up in the "login\_complete\_view" function in the datanav-core/python/python3/databrowser/webapp/databrowser/views/authentication.py file.

-The login\_complete\_view-function will store the user's email address (which the external system will have added to the request) in the "email"-attribute of the session object.

-If the user authentication failed, the "login\_denied\_view"-function in the datanav-core/python/python3/databrowser/webapp/databrowser/views/authentication.py file will be called instead.

 | True:
 | Authentication is done by assuming that a valid username is present in